 This oyster stew recipe uses simple ingredients, allowing the fresh, pure sea flavor of the oysters to shine through.
-A heart, warming stew, it's perfect for a night when a chill is hanging in the air and one wants to warm up at the kitchen table.
+A hearty, warming stew, it's perfect for a night when a chill is hanging in the air, and one wants to warm up at the kitchen table.
 The preparation is easy and fast, making this a wonderful dish for special occasion dinners when oysters are typically served, but a casual presentation is desired.

 04 of 06